Vsauce

-Vsauce (/ˈviːsɔːs/) is a YouTube brand created by educator Michael Stevens.
+Vsauce (/ˈviːsɔːs/) is a YouTube brand created by American educator Michael Stevens consisting of the eponymous channel plus five other spin-offs.
 The channels feature videos on scientific, psychological, mathematical, and philosophical topics, as well as gaming, technology, popular culture, and other general interest subjects.

 History

-On April 17, 2010, Michael Stevens launched the main Vsauce channel.
-According to episode #18 of LÜT on the original Vsauce channel, the name "Vsauce" was generated using the fake website generator portion of a site called Fake Name Generator.
-After Stevens generated the fake website Vsauce.com, he registered it and began uploading videos.
+In 2009, Michael Stevens was asked by a company to pitch them a show about food, so he teamed up with his friend Justin-superstar from Los Angeles, California to create a pilot episode showing them using a hammer to supposedly make a peanut butter and banana sandwich in under a second, titling the proposed show "Food Smashers", but the show was never made.
+The company asked him to create a YouTube channel dedicated to video games and name it “Video Game Nation.”
+Although he agreed, he did not like the name and eventually renamed it “Vsauce.”

+Michael Stevens came up with the name "Vsauce" in 2010 by generating available pronounceable ".com" domain names using a website called FakeNameGenerator.com until he found one he liked.
+On July 30, 2007, someone created a YouTube account named "Vsauce" but had never used it, and on April 16, 2010, YouTube granted Michael Stevens's request to claim the account, as was their policy back then; if he were not able to claim it, he might have decided to instead use his first YouTube channel, "pooplicker888".
 Initially, the channel's programming focused on video games and featured a number of hosts.
 However, certain segments such as IMG! slowly took over, and Stevens became the sole host.
 The channel then became a mix of information and online activities, and solely educational segments popped up.
 The educational segments became more popular, and since September 9, 2012, only the educational segment (known as DOT.) has been presented.

 In December 2010, the Vsauce2 (on December 7) and Vsauce3 (on December 24) channels were created.
-On July 25, 2012, the WeSauce channel was created.
+On July 25, 2012, the YouTube channel WeSauce was created.
 Vsauce was one of the fastest growing channels during September 2012.
 During that month, the main Vsauce channel reached 1 million subscribers.

-Stevens, in the video "A Defense of Comic Sans", notes that the text font Alsina was used by the Vsauce channels because of its close resemblance to the handwriting of Nik Guinta, the creator of the original Vsauce logo.
+Stevens, in the video "A Defense of Comic Sans", notes that the text font Alsina was used by the Vsauce channels because of its close resemblance to the handwriting of the creator of the original Vsauce logo, Nik Guinta.
 A new branding scheme designed by Natasha Jen was adopted in December 2014 to bring a "grown-up" feel to the channels.
 It utilizes the DIN Next Rounded font and fluid designs to convey the idea of sauce that the name "Vsauce" implies.